 - GRI Items:

 Baxter works to decrease the environmental impact of packaging by reducing the amount used and substituting for environmentally-preferable materials.
-The company implemented projects in 2011 that reduced total packaging on an annualized basis by 402 metric tons.
-Total annualized savings since 2007 equals 4,300 metric tons.1
+The company implemented projects in 2012 that reduced total packaging on an annualized basis by 850 metric tons.
+Total annualized savings since 2007 equals 5,150 metric tons, exceeding Baxter’s goal to eliminate 5,000 metric tons of packaging material from products sent to customers by 2015.1

 |1||This equals the total savings attributable to identified projects across the company, counted only for the first year after the packaging innovation was implemented.|

 Sustainability Priority Addressed on this PageBaxter Will Drive Reductions in its Natural Resource Use Baxter Will Drive Enhanced Product Stewardship